Snake wine: History

-Snakes and their viscera have long been considered by followers of Traditional Chinese Medicine to be invaluable for the promotion of vitality and health.
-The drink was first recorded to be used in China during the Western Zhou dynasty (771 BC) and the medicinal use of snakes was noted in the medical manual Shen nong ben cao jing (神農本草經) compiled between 300 B.C. and 200 A.D.
-The detailed use of various snake feces, their body parts, and various preparations were greatly elaborated in Li Shizhen's Bencao Gangmu (本草綱目).
-Snake bile was offered to Yang Jisheng as treatment for the injuries he suffered in prison circa 1554.
+Consumption of snakes and their viscera has long been considered by followers of traditional Chinese medicine to promote health.
+Snake wine was first recorded to be used in China during the Western Zhou dynasty (771 BC) and the supposed medicinal use of snakes was noted in the medical manual Shen nong ben cao jing (神農本草經) compiled between 300 B.C. and 200 A.D.
+The detailed uses of various snake feces, their body parts, and various preparations were elaborated in Li Shizhen's Bencao Gangmu (本草綱目).
+Snake bile was offered to the Chinese Ming dynasty statesman Yang Jisheng as treatment for the injuries he suffered in prison circa 1554.

-Claims of medicinal value

-Snakes are widely believed to possess medicinal qualities and the wine is often advertised to cure everything from farsightedness to hair loss, as well as to increase sexual performance.
+In culture

 In Vietnam, the common regional name for snake wines is rượu thuốc, while less common ones are referred to as rượu rắn.
-In Vietnamese culture it is believed by some individuals that snake wine can improve health and virility.
 A similar drink is made with dehydrated geckos or sea horses rather than snakes.
-Snake wine, due to its high alcohol percentage, is traditionally drunk in shot glasses.

 It is illegal to import snake wine to many countries because many of the snakes used for its production are endangered species.
+Snake liquor, made with asps infused in grain alcohol, is a specialty in North Korea.

 Health risks

 The risks of ingesting snake wine include systemic envenomation from the contained venom, which may present features differing from direct envenomation by snakebite.
-A number of health problems of the vascular system may result, including damage to the vascular wall endothelium, abnormal platelet function and activation, and coagulopathy.
+A number of health problems of the vascular system may result, including damage to the vascular wall endothelium, abnormal platelet function, and coagulopathy.